Longevity and Diet

 Our amazing evolutionary bodies created autophagy to cope with starvation.
 Over eons there were times we were lucky to eat once a day.
 It was developed as a survival mechanism.
 The cellular “troops” are called to duty to protect us and make us stronger to be able to continue hunting and gathering.

-Autophagy actually starts to occur anywhere from 8 to 12 hours from your last meal, but you want the benefits to continue for a while and not quickly end it by eating.
+Autophagy actually starts to occur at about 12 hours from your last meal, but you want the benefits to continue for a while and not quickly end it by eating.
 Thus, the reason for 16 hours, 18 hours, etc. The longer the fast, the longer autophagy is activated.

 Although autophagy as a phenomenon was known for decades, it was not until 1993 that its molecular components were identified by a pathbreaking genetic study on baker’s yeast.